sahaniarun/gitops-deployments/README.md

 This repository contains GitOps definitions for GLACIATION project.

-At the moment only Integration cluster is defined, but later we may add more and clusters.
+At the moment only Integration cluster is defined, but later we may add more clusters.
 More details about Integration cluster are available in [integration/README.md](integration/README.md).

 The diagram shows how CI/CD works in GLACIATION project.